 - 3. Proposed Plan Describes Candlestick's plan structure and program in terms of land uses, urban form, development program, the street network, and the parks and open space system. - 4.
 Land Use, Design Standards and Guidelines Establishes the overall standards and guidelines that regulate the form and character of the development for elements that span across the Candlestick site.
 These include land use, height, bulk, massing, buildings, parking and loading, and streetscape.
 Standards are mandatory actions, generally described in absolute terms such as by measurement or location.
 Guidelines are encouraged actions, which if adhered to in spirit will result in projects that best fit the vision for the site. - 5.
-Neighborhood Standards and Guidelines There are four distinct neighborhoods within the Candlestick site: Alice Griffith, Candlestick North, Candlestick Center and Candlestick South.
-A unique physical character is envisioned for each neighborhood and thus specific standards and guidelines are set forth for achieving the desired characteristics of such elements as at-grade retail, tower locations, street walls, mid-block breaks, and more. - 6.
-Implementation Presents the required procedures for implementing development plans for the individual parcels, granting variances and amending this document. - Appendices Including term definitions, block plans, and case studies.
+Neighborhood Standards and Guidelines There are five four distinct neighborhoods within the Candlestick site: Alice Griffith, Candlestick North, Candlestick Center and Candlestick South and Jamestown.
+Because the Jamestown neighborhood is not contemplated for development by the Master Developer of the Candlestick and Shipyard projects, its standards and guidelines are treated separately in Section 7.
+A unique physical character is envisioned for each neighborhood and thus specific standards and guidelines are set forth for achieving the desired characteristics of such elements as at-grade retail, tower locations, street walls, midblock breaks, and more. - 6.
+Implementation Presents the required procedures for implementing development plans for the individual parcels, granting variances and amending this document. - Jamestown Establishes overall standards and guidelines for the neighborhood. - 8.
+Shipyard South R&D Option Describes an alternate land use scenario for the Shipyard and the resulting impacts on the Candlestick development. - 9.7.Appendices Including term definitions, block plans, and case studies.